 7 Herbs and Flowers You Should Preserve Every Year

 As each season comes to a close, we make it a tradition to preserve a handful of herbs and flowers that have become essential in our daily lives.
-These plants - chamomile, echinacea, lemon balm, rosemary, thyme, cannabis, and catnip - have become staples in our home for their calming properties, culinary uses, and overall wellness benefits.
+These plants - chamomile, echinacea, lemon balm, rosemary, thyme, nasturtium, and catnip - have become staples in our home for their calming properties, culinary uses, and overall wellness benefits.
 From soothing teas to healing salves, these plants continue to support us long after their blooms have faded.
 Here's a closer look at the herbs and flowers we make sure to preserve year after year.

 1. Chamomile